Seashells are wonderful souvenirs reminding us of the best vacations of our lives after getting the healing dose of beach therapy.

 So this brings us to the biggest seashell project of my life….
 Shell Love Bug!
 The biggest mobile Sailors Valentine on earth.
 Now THIS is what I call passion. haha

-This was a wonderfully huge shell project but we had to complete in a very short time.
+This was a wonderfully huge shell project but I had to complete in a very short time.
+I could have never finished shelldazzled this car if I had to glue all of these shells myself in 34 days so I had to recruit lots of friends to help.
+I never would have had thousands of ARK shells and COQUINAS in our personal collection of shells either.
 Most of the various shell species were from us- (the Rambo shellaboratory collection) but it wasn’t enough.
 Lots of friends generously donated shells to the project… like Leroy (check out my blog post about this amazingly generous man CLICK HERE), shell jewelry artist and dear friend Wendy Miller, the sweet and giving Johnny Lorren and oodles of other long time shellers.
 I am also very grateful for some of the talented ladies at Sanibel Shell Crafters who brought shells to get the job finished in such a short period of time.
 The Shell Crafters make shell crafts all year long to sell at the annual Sanibel Shell Festival each year to raise money for the Sanibel Community House.
-I promised them I would return their shells so it wouldn’t take away any funding for Sanibel Community House (which is under construction right now).
+So to get this car done in this short time, I promised them I would return their shells so it wouldn’t take away any funding for Sanibel Community House (which is under construction right now).

-We all save our seashells but this is another way to do something with those saved seashells.
-I’ve been able to replace most of their shells… but…. we need to replace hundreds of color sorted COQUINAS – especially ones with purple insides- used for the hearts on the car.
+We all save our seashells but some times they end up never being used for anything and put in the closet.
+Here’s a way to do something with those saved unused seashells.
+I’ve been able to replace most of the shells I “borrowed” … but…. we need to replace hundreds of color sorted COQUINAS – especially ones with purple insides which were used for the hearts on the car.
 Clark and I had oodles of them but it didn’t come close to replacing them and they will take too much time to find.
 So I have an idea…. if you are one of those folks who love COQUINAS and have collected them over the years but have them stored in the closet or they just don’t work in your space any more… Would you like to donate them?
 If so, could you send them to Shell Love Bug?
 She would be grateful but the really cool thing that would be happening is that you would be helping with the finishing of Shell Love Bug.
 You would be a part of the whole project like a patchwork quilt and repurposing beautiful shells!

 Errrrrr….
 I hate to ask but….
 We need to replace the ROSE PETAL TELLINS as well.
 I know they are precious!
 But just in case you have the ROSE PETAL TELLINS in that closet too… could you send them as well?
 But hold on, I have one more request… if you have any of these shells and they make you happy as a clam, please don’t send them just to give back.
 Only send them if you are not using them, will never use them in the future and it would make your space happier knowing they went to a good home.
 I created Shell Love Bug to shellebrate the joy of seashells, shelling and to spread the shell love… not to ask you to give up your sweet seashells.